 The high elevation Brainard Lake Recreation Area is a wonderful mountain escape only 45 minutes from the bustling streets of Boulder.
 Brainard Lake is nestled in the front range Rockies north of Nederland in Ward.

-Situated within the Roosevelt National Forest, the area is the trailhead for the Indian Peaks Wilderness and a popular destination for hikers, campers and fishermen.
+Situated within the Roosevelt National Forest, the area is the trailhead for the Indian Peaks Wilderness and a popular destination for hikers, campers, and fishermen.
 Due to its elevation of 10,300 feet, snow melts late, and its best visited in July and August.

-There’s one campground open only during the summer season, and overnight backpacking in Indian Peaks Wilderness on the north side the lake.
+There’s one campground open only during the summer season, and overnight backpacking in Indian Peaks Wilderness on the north side of the lake.
 The closest town of Ward has ample places to supply your campout.
 Non-motorized boating on the lake, plus great brook trout fishing.
-Biking and hiking are also common on the handful of trails.
+Biking and hiking are also common on a handful of trails.

 Hiking, camping, horseback riding, and boating are all popular during the summer months and have associated fees attached.
 There is drinking water and toilets available.